hertarr/ordi/README.md

 # ordi

-`ordi` is a light indexer for building ordinals data source.
+`ordi` is a fast light indexer for building ordinals data source.

 ## Usage